The value gained by owning Long Term Care insurance includes:

-- Children won't be faced with the very emotional and also difficult task of providing personal care to a parent!
+- Children won't be faced with the very emotional and difficult task of providing personal care to a parent!

 How does this special insurance I like to call